OZLabun-UT/LPARAG/COMMANDS.md

     * Fix metadata being wrapped in caption
     * Add help features and tutorials
     * Relevance threshold
+    * Wikipedia scraper and openstax?
+    * APS Physiscs Magazine
+    * Arxiv scraper
     * Switch models
     * Mark junk
+    * Exclude top relevance for new info?
+    * Make a comprehensive system prompt
+    * Add back button to pdf upload
+    * "Use your general knowledge"
+    * Save all logs
+    * Most relevant 20 papers not just 2

     Done:
     * Save conversations to the side for people to flip back and forth